Estimated reading time: 8 minutes

 Download our report: Common Car Seat Mistakes and How to Fix Them

 Remember, in Sweden children remain rear facing until 4 years of age at which time they are turned forward facing in a booster seat.
-Sweden’s injury and death rate is significantly lower.
+Sweden’s injury and death rate is significantly lower, near zero a year.

-Once a child is in a belt-positioning booster seat (or other such device), the child should use that device until the child can pass the 5-step seat belt fit test.
+Then a child should remain in a belt positioning device until the child can pass the 5-step seat belt fit test.
 This usually doesn’t happen until a child is 4’9″ in height, which is typically when a child is somewhere between the ages of 8 and 12.

 One of the common times booster seat recommendations are neglected is when parents are carpooling or bringing friends along to day activities.